tjdragon/swapverse/README.md

 - Hedera has a great future for smart contracts but they need to get things right from day 1, focusing on developer productivity.

 ## Next Steps
-- To modify SwapVers.sol and make it more efficient (gas-wise) so that I do not hit the 300000 gas limit
+- To modify SwapVers.sol and make it more efficient (gas-wise) so that I do not hit the 300000 gas limit (Update on Nov, 15h 2021: See [SwapVerse2.sol](https://github.com/tjdragon/swapverse/blob/main/v1/tj/hedera/SwapVerse2.sol))
-- Will upload and update this page in v2

 ## References
 - [ethers.io](https://docs.ethers.io/v5/single-page/)